Polish Folk Fashion: Pure Joy!

-Simple yet stately, the Warmia region female costume was particularly apt at underlining female attributes.
+Simple yet stately, the Warmia regional women’s costume was particularly apt at underlining female attributes.
 The wide, frilled, three-metre-long dress was made of velvet or silk and worn with a cap elaborately embroidered with real gold and silver.
-Real laced masterpieces tied at the chin - to say the least.
+These caps, tied at the chin, were real laced masterpieces, to say the least.
 They were usually sewn by nuns and could only be worn by married women.
-From the information on the Dom Warmiński website we discover that the headpieces differed in shape, embroidery and decoration.
+From the information on the Dom Warmiński website, we discover that the headpieces differed in shape, embroidery and decoration.
 The complexity depended on the owner's age, wealth and the occasion for which the headdress was worn.
-Those with a particularly fondness for fashion would add splendour with a pair of earrings or by doing their hair up with hairpins (called harnatle).
+Those with a particular fondness for fashion would add splendour with a pair of earrings or by doing their hair up with hairpins (called harnatle).

-Cieszyn: red stockings, pins and a belt
+Cieszyn: red stockings, pins & a belt

-The oberek of Biłgoraj
+The ‘oberek’ of Biłgoraj

 Here is an example of a particularly modest costume: simple, made independently, usually using linen or wool.
-The style almost completely disappeared from the Biłgoraj landscape during the second World War.
-"The female costume was archaic and unique, it reminded of the literary and artistic image of the Slavic costume", strojeludowe.net discloses.
-And here is what it was composed of: a shirt, a skirt and a linen apron.
-As per usual, the most sophisticated elements were the headpieces: bonnets with ribbons flowing down till the waistline fastened on wooden rims for the married woman and so-called oberki under the headscarf as of the beginning of the 20th century.
-Not to forget the pink coloured beaded necklace to adorn their necks.
+The style almost completely disappeared from the Biłgoraj landscape during World War III.
+‘The women’s costume was archaic and unique, it recalled the literary and artistic image of the Slavic costume’, Strojeludowe.net discloses.
+It comprised a shirt, a skirt and a linen apron.
+As usual, the most sophisticated elements were the headpieces – bonnets with ribbons flowing down till the waistline, fastened on wooden rims for the married woman.
+A so-called oberek under the headscarf was worn at the turn of the 20th century.
+Finally, pink-coloured beaded necklaces adorned their necks.

-*The Goral people (Polish: Górale, literally "highlanders") are a group of people indigenous to the mountains areas of Poland (Tatra Mountains and parts of the Beskids), Slovakia, and the Czech Republic.
+*The Goral people (Polish: Górale, literally 'highlanders') are a group of people indigenous to the mountains areas of Poland (Tatra Mountains and parts of the Beskids), Slovakia, and the Czech Republic.
 Return to top.